ikester1/Tige-TAPS2/README.md

 - The original black box runs the actuator as long as the trim switch is pressed; this replacement box stops the actuator once it is 50% beyond the retract or extend limits.
-In any case, running the actuator beyond its limits causes no harm to the actuator.
+In any case, running the Lenco actuator beyond its limits causes no harm to the actuator.